Using The Text/HTML Editor: Atto

 Superscript

-Superscript (text above baseline) is commonly used to indicate exponents in math, the presence of footnotes in writing, and the charges of ions and subatomic particles in chemistry.
+The Superscript button adds smaller text above the baseline.
+This is commonly used to indicate exponents in math, the presence of footnotes in writing, and the charges of ions and subatomic particles in chemistry.

 Appearance: